MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 - The `Size` element accepts the implicit `$i` parameter, which it substitutes with the dimension index to find the length of the array in that dimension.
   - In the previous example, the expression `_M_extent.M_base[0]` should give the length of the 0th dimension, `_M_extent._M_base[1]` the 1st, and so on.
 - The `LowerBound` specifies the lower bound of each dimension of the array.
 For multi-dimensional arrays, you can specify an expression that uses the implicit `$i` parameter.
 The `$i` parameter will be substituted with the dimension index to find the lower bound of the array in that dimension.
   - In the previous example, all dimensions will start at 0.
 However, if you had `($i == 1) ?
-1000 : 100` as the lower bound.
-The 0th dimension will start at 100, and the 1st dimension will start at 1000.
+1000 : 100` as the lower bound, the 0th dimension will start at 100, and the 1st dimension will start at 1000.
     - E.g. `[100, 1000], [100, 1001], [100, 1002], ...
 [101, 1000], [101, 1001],...`

 Here's how a two-dimensional `Concurrency::array` object looks in the debugger window: